 The choice of goat-herding for the event highlighted how important goats are in maintaining and supporting the lowest income groups in many such countries.
 Where cattle are the purview of those with land (mostly men), in large parts of sub-Saharan Africa, Asia and India, goats and sheep are looked after by the women and contribute directly to family subsistence and health.

 NGOs working in these areas often use donations of goats, and training in husbandry, to empower and raise the economic status of women.
 Goats are extremely efficient and unfussy in their use of forage, and can be productive even in peri-urban areas.
 They provide milk for the children, fertilizer for use (or sale), while trading kids can provide a cash income even for a family with no land of their own.
-(See this review from the Pro-Poor Livestock Policy Initiative for more and this blog post about their environmental impact).
+(See this blog post from the Pro-Poor Livestock Policy Initiative about their environmental impact).